edenian-prince/phylo-kernel-public/README.md

 ## Abstract

+Pathogen genomics can provide insights into disease transmission patterns, but new methods are needed to handle modern large-scale pathogen genome datasets.
+Genetically proximal viruses indicate epidemiological linkage and are informative about transmission events.
+Here, we leverage pairs of identical sequences using 114,298 SARS-CoV-2 genomes collected via sentinel surveillance from March 2021 to December 2022 in Washington State, USA, with linked age and residence information to characterize fine-scale transmission.
+The location of pairs of identical sequences is highly consistent with expectations from mobility and social contact data.
+Outliers in the relationship between genetic and mobility data can be explained by SARS-CoV-2 transmission between postal codes with male prisons, consistent with transmission between prison facilities.
+Transmission patterns between age groups vary across spatial scales.
+Finally, we use the timing of sequence collection to understand the age groups driving transmission.
+This work improves our ability to characterize transmission from large pathogen genome datasets.

 ## Install
 The code is written in R and relies on some packages, which can be installed (a couple hours) using: